-The 20 BYD Electric Buses procured under this tender will be charged by 10 units of ABB’s 150 kW chargers at night in a bus depot.
+The 20 BYD Electric Buses procured under this tender will be charged by 10 units of ABB’s 150 kW chargers at night at Seletar Bus Depot.
 For each charger, up to 2 electric buses can be connected and charged sequentially while parked at the depot, enabling all 20 buses to be fully charged within 4.5 hours.

 For the 20 ST Engineering Electric Buses, ABB will supply 4 units of 450kW fast chargers at “key interchanges” based on the OppCharge interface.
 With an automated rooftop connection via a pantograph, these buses will take less than ten minutes to charge.

-Chinese bus manufacturer Yutong, which won the tender under a consortium with Chinese electric power equipment supplier NARI, will likely use charging equipment supplied by the latter.
+Chinese bus manufacturer Yutong, which won the tender under a consortium with Chinese electric power equipment supplier NARI, uses chargers supplied by NARI to charge their buses.

 - BYD K9

 - Go-Ahead Singapore trials BYD Electric Bus

 - Sunlong SLK6121UF14H

 - Diesel Hybrid Buses to be procured by LTA